The Neighbors: Income

 The Neighbors: Occupations

-In the Becker / Jiba neighborhood, 34.7% of the working population is employed in executive, management, and professional occupations.
+In the Becker / Jiba neighborhood, 34.7% of the working population is employed in

 The second most important occupational group in this neighborhood is

 manufacturing and laborer occupations, with 28.4% of the residents employed.